elwin013/parcel-reporter-static-files-copy/README.md

   "reporters":  ["...", "parcel-reporter-static-files-copy"]
 }
 ```
 4. Run build - and that's all!
+Files from `static` directory will end up in `dist`!

 ## Customization